mbojan/wsad-sna2/README.md

 Bojanowski & Corten

 Segregation and homophily as local and global characteristics of the network.
 Mixing matrices.
 Segregation as dependence of edge probability on node at- tributes.
 Segregation as dependence between node attributes (mixing).
 Overview of existing homophily and segregation measures: Freeman’s segre- gation index, Coleman’s homophily index, assortativity coefficient, spectral segregation index, and more.

 # Cohesion

+1. Cliques
+2. groups
-Cliques, groups, two-mode networks (
+3. two-mode networks
+	* "having something in common"
+	* projections

-# ERGMs with statnet
+# Fitting ERGMs with statnet